DC293/DC293.github.io/_machine_learning/Naive-bayes-classifier.md

 ## Naive Bayes in Python (scikit-learn)

-Below is a simple example of how you could perform this classification using Python and scikit-learn:
+Below is a simple example of how you could perform this classification using Python and scikit-learn.
+The code below sets up the data, fits a Naive Bayes classifier, and predicts the probability of making par if the fairway is missed.

 ```python
 from sklearn.naive_bayes import CategoricalNB